-Hegel describes his Absolute system, which includes the spheres of logic, nature, and spirit, as "a circle of circles" wherein each sphere holographically contains the others as parts of the Whole within itself.151 Accordingly, the links between each of these spheres are said not to be the result of any real process of transition, since taken separately, the true content of any one sphere is nothing more than the result of its antecedent and an indication of its successor.152 Despite his ideal desire for the holographic circulation of the spheres of the Absolute system, Hegel must begin his actual exposition within the circumference of a singular sphere.
-The paradigmatic idealist, Hegel of course decides to begin with the science of logic, which he describes as the exposition of God as he is in his eternal essence, before the creation of nature and a finite mind.
-153
+Hegel describes his Absolute system, which includes the spheres of logic, nature, and spirit, as "a circle of circles" wherein each sphere holographically contains the others as parts of the Whole within itself.
+Accordingly, the links between each of these spheres are said not to be the result of any real process of transition, since taken separately, the true content of any one sphere is nothing more than the result of its antecedent and an indication of its successor.
+Despite his ideal

+Schelling, The Grounding of Positive Philosophy, trans.
+Matthews, 130.